arzuino/spotify-visualizer/README.md

 Visualize the current playing Spotify track with the album art using the [web API](https://developer.spotify.com/web-api/).

-This is a fork of the unmaintained [spotispy](https://github.com/tma02/spotispy) repository.
+This is a fork of [spotifiy-visualizer](https://github.com/l3d00m/spotify-visualizer) by l3d00m.
 This fork changes the following:

--   Use the spotify web API through [spotify-web-api-node](https://www.npmjs.com/package/spotify-web-api-node) instead of scraping Spotify (which might get your account banned and is more unstable)
+- Background is darker and less bright.
--   Smooth progress bar at the bottom
+- Text color is nicer.
--   Various design tweaks
+- Font is default to Monsterrat.
--   Album name is no longer displayed because it's often included on the cover art anyways
+- Progress bar is light blue.
--   You now have to generate the oauth refresh token on your own (see below), which makes the code easier to maintain
+- Progress bar is 3x smaller giving it a better look.

 ## How it looks like
 <p align="center">